Change a Life 2 Change the World!

 -begun in Italy during the 14th century, after the end of the Middle Ages, and it reached its height there between the 1490s and the 1520s, a period referred to as the High Renaissance.

-Cultural Rebirth: While not an issue per se, the Renaissance was a period of cultural, artistic, and intellectual revival that began in the 14th century, leading to a questioning of traditional knowledge and hierarchies.
+Cultural Rebirth: the Renaissance was a period of cultural, artistic, and intellectual revival that began in the 14th century, leading to a questioning of traditional knowledge and hierarchies.
 This movement laid the groundwork for the Age of Exploration, as Europeans sought new routes and connections to the wider world.

 The greed of European exploration and subsequent colonization of the Americas had profound and lasting effects on the indigenous peoples, ecosystems, and the land itself.
 The damage caused by this period of history can be broadly categorized into several areas: